jason20194/portfolio/README.md

 - When the screen shrinks, so will the text and images for users who have smaller screens to also be able to view the content without it breaking.
 - Added effects of the pages.
 The introduction text flashes.
 - Hover effects also added.
 For navigation bar once you hover over the page u selected will turn from blue to white, making it easier for users to know which page they will be going to.
+- About Me page has a resume link which employers can click to download my resume.
 - Experiences skills page will have icons of experience for that icon (indicates programming languages).
 - Project page has images of screenshots of projects that the user can click into to view.
 - Blog page has a scroll down bar for reading all blogs.
 - Contact page has inbuilt features where if the user doesnt enter anything, it will prompt for the user to input again and will not work until it is filled out.
-Also if the users email address contains no "@" he or she will not be able to continue.
+Also if the users email address contains no "@" symbol he or she will not be able to continue.
+- Footer has two icons for which employers can click to view my Github profile and LinkedIn profile.

 ## Tech Stack
 - HTML